adafruit/pi_video_looper/README.md

 ### Control
-The video looper can be controlled via keyboard input or via configured GPIO pins. keyboard control is enabled by default via the ini setting `keyboard_control`
+The video looper can be controlled via keyboard input or via configured GPIO pins.
+Keyboard control is enabled by default via the `keyboard_control` setting in the video_looper.ini file.

 #### keyboard commands:
 The following keyboard commands are active by default (can be disabled in the [video_looper.ini](https://github.com/adafruit/pi_video_looper/blob/master/assets/video_looper.ini)):